mikejoh/docker-ansible/README.md

 ```
 alias ansible-docker-playbook="docker run --rm -it docker-ansible"
 ```
-3. Run the example playbook i've created to test this
+3. Run the example playbook i've created to test this.
 ```
 ansible-docker-playbook -i hosts example-playbook.yml
 ```
+4. Add your project to the ansible-directory in this repository, and run a playbook.

 ## Todo
 * Use a mount or volume to add your local ansible project to the container